dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 ---
 title: Getting Started on UWP - New Database - EF Core
 author: rowanmiller
-ms.date: 10/11/2018
+ms.date: 10/13/2018
 ms.assetid: a0ae2f21-1eef-43c6-83ad-92275f9c0727
 uid: core/get-started/uwp/getting-started
 ---

 # Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database

 In this tutorial, you build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework Core.
-You will use EF Core migrations to create a new the database based on the application's data.

 [View this article's sample on GitHub](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/UWP).